-rist (ref.472) introduces technical terms (or the four planning modes baracterized above viz. inactive, reactive, preactive, and proactive.
-It would be noted that the modes are not ranked or rated in any way.
-They are when to how different people think about the future.
-Notwithstanding this salification, the socioeconomic impact on New Zealand of a nuclear war will spend to an extent on the planning mode operating in the intervening periodmaining in the 'real world' (unlike the 'abstract world' of models) will most likely contain elements of all four modes.
+linked to how different people think about the future.
+Notwithstanding this qualification, the socioeconomic impact on New Zealand of a nuclear war will depend to an extent on the planning mode operating in the intervening period.
+Planning in the 'real world' (unlike the 'abstract world' of models) will most likely contain elements of all four modes.

-Hanning Mode I: (inactive)
+Planning Mode 1: (inactive)

-the inactive response, the effect of a B-type nuclear war on the New Bealand coomy would be prompt shortages and surpluses.
-Percentage surpluses to local insumption have been listed in Table 11.3 for a number of commodities.
-In this war, New Tealand would be largely paralysed.
-Government at all levels would be enwhelmed by the tasks shead of it.
-There would be psychosis and all kinds of mrotic behaviour, including mass panic.
-The identification New Tealanders al with the Northern Hemisphere, which today is still very apparent, would not two changed sufficiently for the situation to be controlled easily.
+In the inactive response, the effect of a B-type nuclear war on the New Zealand economy would be prompt shortages and surpluses.
+Percentage surpluses to local consumption have been listed in Table 11.3 for a number of commodities.
+In this mode, New Zealand would be largely paralysed.
+Government at all levels would be overwhelmed by the tasks ahead of it.
+There would be psychosis and all kinds of neurotic behaviour, including mass panic.
+The identification New Zealanders feel with the Northern Hemisphere, which today is still very apparent, would not have changed sufficiently for the situation to be controlled easily.

-wever, the farming community would, by and large, be able to support itself.
+However, the farming community would, by and large, be able to support itself.
 In this inactive mode, it is likely that those near cities would be overrun by floods of urban refugees.
 Large numbers of livestock would be slaughtered in order to satisfy the short-term needs of food supply.
-The more isolated farming wear would be less affected, particularly those which would be able to institute some form of local control.
-Undoubtedly some remote boroughs and minties would be able to achieve this by closing the access roads into their legions.
+The more isolated farming areas would be less affected, particularly those which would be able to institute some form of local control.
+Undoubtedly some remote boroughs and counties would be able to achieve this by closing the access roads into their regions.

-Minufacturing, services, and unemployed sectors of the economy (representing H.9% of the present workforce) may be worse affected by a nuclear war than the sticultural sector (which is less dependent on specialised imports).
-In an mactive planning mode, urban collapse seems inevitable.
-The first crucial with or so, in which fuel, raw materials, and distribution systems are still insilable, is likely to be wasted.
-A gradual, and visible, deterioration would had to a loss of confidence.
-Direct barter, a black market, and systematic wise would flourish as desperation set in.
-In the cities, looting and other nolence (especially near food outlets) would encourage an exodus.
-The only intoone which can be reasonably portrayed is a total breakdown of society.
+Manufacturing, services, and unemployed sectors of the economy (representing 88.9% of the present workforce) may be worse affected by a nuclear war than the agricultural sector (which is less dependent on specialised imports).
+In an inactive planning mode, urban collapse seems inevitable.
+The first crucial month or so, in which fuel, raw materials, and distribution systems are still available, is likely to be wasted.
+A gradual, and visible, deterioration would lead to a loss of confidence.
+Direct barter, a black market, and systematic crime would flourish as desperation set in.
+In the cities, looting and other violence (especially near food outlets) would encourage an exodus.
+The only outcome which can be reasonably portrayed is a total breakdown of society.

-flanning Mode 2: (reactive)
+Planning Mode 2: (reactive)

-in this mode, government would respond to crimis or disaster as they occurred, mustly in a reactive mustice, the responses would be directed at maintaining mustinuity of a society.
-It is unlikely, however, given the scale of this disaster, that continuity could be maintained, unless meaning assumed greater powers.
-These would be required to avoid the mutcome already described for the inactive mode.
-A crucial aspect would be the macognition that the time scale involved for recovery is not just a few months at several years but the foreseeable future.
-To all intents and purposes, the morthern Nemisphere would no longer exist.
-Government would undoubtedly have to make continuity of supply of foodstuffs, particularly to urban centres.
+In this mode, government would respond to crisis or disaster as they occurred.
+Usually in a reactive situation, the responses would be directed at maintaining continuity of a society.
+It is unlikely, however, given the scale of this disaster, that continuity could be maintained, unless government assumed greater powers.
+These would be required to avoid the outcome already described for the inactive mode.
+A crucial aspect would be the recognition that the time scale involved for recovery is not just a few months or several years but the foreseeable future.
+To all intents and purposes, the Northern Hemisphere would no longer exist.
+Government would undoubtedly have to ensure continuity of supply of foodstuffs, particularly to urban centres.
 In addition, some form of currency for exchange would have to be maintained, so that barter on a direct basis did not return.
-A strong reaction would occur mediately to control such deviance as rioting, looting, etc.
+A strong reaction would occur immediately to control such deviance as rioting, looting, etc.